In-depth

 Will insurers cover a replacement battery?

-There is a healthy aftermarket for used Leaf battery modules (presumably repurposed as home storage).
+There is a healthy aftermarket for used Leaf battery modules (repurposed as home storage).
 This appears to be in the domain of the DIY hobbyist.

 There is also at least one commercial operation in NZ: